-Much to the dismay of its chief competitor,
+Much to the dismay of its chief competitor, SAP AG, Oracle last week reported that total software revenues were

 Some believe that the much-ballyhooed earnings are simply the natural result of Oracle's picking up the customer bases of more than 20 companies during a three-year acquisition tear.
 Oracle CEO Larry Ellison said the successful quarter resulted from his company's stealing customers away from SAP.